 - 1. The School Administrator will initiate appropriate Immediate Response Actions, which may include DUCK AND COVER, SHELTER-IN-PLACE, EVACUATE BUILDING, or OFF-SITE EVACUATION. - 2.
 If the School Administrator issues the EVACUATE BUILDING action, staff and students will evacuate the buildings using prescribed routes or other safe routes to the Assembly Area. - 3.
 In the event of an evacuation, teachers will bring their student roster and take attendance at the Assembly Area to account for students.
-Teachers will notify the Assembly Area Team of missing students. - The School Administrator will call "9.9.911" and Santa Clara County Sheriff's Department (408.293.2311) and will provide the exact location (e.g., building or area) and nature of emergency. - 4.
-If on school property, the Security/Utilities Team will secure the crash area to prevent unauthorized access.
-If the crash results in a fuel or chemical spill on school property, refer to section regarding fuel or chemical spill.
-If the crash results in a utility interruption, refer to section regarding utility on interruption. - 5.
+Teachers will notify the Assembly Area Team of missing students.

+The School Administrator will call 911 and Santa Clara County Sheriff's Department (408-293-2311) and will provide the exact location (e.g., building or area) and nature of emergency.

+- 4. If on school property, the Security/Utilities Team will secure the crash area to prevent unauthorized access.
+If a crash results in a fuel or chemical spill on school property, refer to Biological or Chemical Release.
+If a crash results in a utility interruption, refer to Loss or Failure of Utilities. - 5.
 The School Administrator will direct the Fire Suppression and HazMat Team to organize fire suppression activities until the Fire Department arrives. - 6.
 The First Aid/Medical Team will check injuries to provide appropriate first aid. - 7.
-The School Administrator will call the office of the Chief of Student Services. - a.
-Member of this group will call the Office of Communications with information on this situation as appropriate. - 8.
-Any affected areas will not be reopened until the Los Angeles County HazMat or appropriate agency provides clearance and the School Administrator issues authorization to do so. - 9.
+The School Administrator will call the Assistant Superintendent, Student Services and Support Division. - a.
+Member of this group will call the Media & Communications Department with information on this situation as appropriate. - 8.
+Any affected areas will not be reopened until the Santa Clara County HazMat or appropriate agency provides clearance and the School Administrator issues authorization to do so. - 9.
 The Psychological First Aid Team will convene onsite and begin the process of counseling and recovery as appropriate. - 10.
 If it is unsafe to remain on campus, the School Administrator will initiate an OFF-SITE EVACUATION, if warranted by changes in conditions.